michaelthielemans/ProjectHosting/design/TechnologyConsiderations.md

 ## automatisation
 - ansible 👍
-     - in container or in vm ?
-     - try to do as much automation as possible with ansible
+     - Dedicated VM for ansible
      - install ansible AWX
 - puppet -> only if we have the spare time to deploy it.